John Wooden: Honors

 In 1976, Wooden received the Golden Plate Award of the American Academy of Achievement.

 On May 17, 2004, Wooden was awarded the Ambassador Award of Excellence by the LA Sports & Entertainment Commission at the Riviera Country Club.

 On Wooden's 96th birthday in 2006, a post office in Reseda, California, near where Wooden's daughter lives, was renamed the Coach John Wooden Post Office.
 This act was signed by President George W. Bush based on legislation introduced by Congressman Brad Sherman.

 In July 2010, Wooden's alma mater, Purdue University, named a street on campus after him.

-On October 14, 2010, the Undergraduate Student Association Council of UCLA held a "John Wooden Day Celebration" to honour Wooden's 100th birthday and to commemorate his contributions to the university.
-A portion of the UCLA Athletics Hall of Fame at Morgan Centre is a recreation of Wooden's den office in honour of his memory on campus.
+On October 14, 2010, the Undergraduate Student Association Council of UCLA held a "John Wooden Day Celebration" to honor Wooden's 100th birthday and to commemorate his contributions to the university.
+A portion of the UCLA Athletics Hall of Fame at Morgan Centre is a recreation of Wooden's den office in honor of his memory on campus.

 Golf Digest lists Wooden as one of four people to score both a double eagle and a hole in one in the same round of golf.
 The feat was accomplished in 1947 at the South Bend Country Club in South Bend, Indiana.

 The flagship leadership development program of Wooden's fraternity, Beta Theta Pi, is named "The John and Nellie Wooden Institute for Men of Principle" after Coach Wooden and his wife, Nellie.
 Coach Wooden's maxims and creed are central to the teaching of leadership development at the institute.

 On October 26, 2012, a bronze statue of Wooden by sculptor Blair Buswell was dedicated at the newly renovated Pauley Pavilion.

 Wooden's Legacy, a 2012 public artwork statue by Jeffrey Rouse, is exhibited in Indianapolis, Indiana.

+The United States Postal Service honored Wooden as the subject of a first class forever postage stamp issued in February 2024.
+The unveiling was held at UCLA with former students such as Kareem Abdul-Jabar and Jamaal Wilkes reminiscing on Wooden's accomplishments.